cryptotechguru/Cryptonomicon/Projects/Bounties/README.md

 1. When the payment is received the Keymaster closes the issue.

 ## Estimates

+1. The Treasurer is responsible for periodically adjusting bounty sizing estimate table.
+1. The Gatekeeper and Keymaster can request an update to the estimate table at any time.

 | size | time (hours, P50/P90) | bounty (BTC) |
 | ---- | ----- | ----- |